-Estimate Time for Teaching and Assessment: (mark the appropriate box)
+Estimate Time for Teaching and Assessment:

-(Note: This task will be piloted during the 2015-2016 school year.
-Once piloted, the estimated time may be revised.
+(Note: Once piloted, the estimated time may be revised.
 If a time is entered below, it is to assist teachers for planning purposes.
 If a time is not entered, the developers recognize the task has many purposes and implementation strategies and times are highly teacher dependent.
-In all cases, time estimates are to be used as a guideline.) ☑ Approximately 10-15 hours
+In all cases, time estimates are to be used as a guideline.)